cjbrigato/n2n-go/README.md

   Edge clients register with a supernode over UDP.
 Supernodes maintain a registry of edges, update heartbeats, and remove stale records.

 - **Virtual Networking:**
-  Uses a TUN interface on the edge side for forwarding IP packets, allowing creation of a virtual network overlay.
+  Uses a TAP interface on the edge side for forwarding IP packets, allowing creation of a virtual network overlay.

-- **Additional Utilities:**
-  Includes port mapping, random number generation, JSON parsing, regular expressions, and low-level helpers.

 ## Requirements